jackcary/vermontgo/help.md

 - [How to use Shin KGS]({{site.baseurl}}/shinkgs)

 ## I'm using KGS with the Cgoban Client and when I click nothing happens (or it is really slow)
-- Turn/stop all other programs on your computer.
+- Turn off or close all other programs on your computer.
 Maybe reboot too.
 - Make sure you are using the latest verison of the KGS client.
+- Scan you computer for viruses long before the tournament.
-- Check your Internet or WiFi connection.
+- Check your Internet or WiFi connection speed/service.
 - If all else fails, try using the browser-based alternative Shin KGS.
 - [How to use Shin KGS]({{site.baseurl}}/shinkgs)